Director: Akira R. Takemoto, Japanese

 The Asian studies program aims to create a better understanding of Asian cultures and their place in the world through an integrated course of interdisciplinary study.
 The structure of requirements and electives (see below) is designed to ensure a comprehensive education, while still allowing participating students latitude to develop their own interests.
 Additional guidance will be provided by an adviser chosen from among the faculty who regularly offer Asia-related courses.

-Major Requirements: The Asian studies major consists of 53 credits divided into three main areas: language courses, required courses, and courses which fulfill area and subject distribution.
+The Asian Studies major: The Asian studies major consists of 53 credits divided into three main areas: language courses, required courses, and courses which fulfill area and subject distribution.

 Language Courses: Asian studies majors must complete two years of an Asian language at Whitman (currently Chinese or Japanese), or the equivalent (16 credits).
 Language classes above 206 can be used to meet distribution credit requirements (see below).
-Students opting to take at least a full year (eight credits) of a second Asian language (at any level) also may apply those credits to the distribution requirements.
+Students opting to take at least a full year (eight credits) of a second Asian language (at any level) also may apply those credits to the area and subject requirements.
 Students placing into second-year language classes will be exempted from eight credits from the language requirement.
 Students placing into third-year language classes or higher will be exempted from all 16 credits from this area.

 Required Courses: All Asian studies majors must take Asian Studies 160, 490, and 492 or 498 (nine credits).
 In the final year students majoring in Asian studies must pass a senior assessment consisting of an oral defense of their thesis.